 If you have unwanted spider veins or visible small bluish veins or small varicose veins in the legs, you may be a good candidate for sclerotherapy to improve the aesthetic appearance of your legs.
-Asclera is an injectable medication that is used to treat uncomplicated small varicose veins.
-It is an FDA-approved agent and works by damaging the inner wall of the vein.
-With time and possibly multiple treatments, the damaged vein is replaced with fibrous connective tissue and prevents blood flow through the vessel.
+Sclerotherapy is an injectable medication that is used to treat uncomplicated small varicose veins.
+This treatment is an FDA-approved agent and works by damaging the inner wall of the vein.
+With time and possibly multiple sclerotherapy treatments, the damaged vein is replaced with fibrous connective tissue and prevents blood flow through the vessel.

 Questions and Answers

 I have a lot of small spider veins and small bluish veins.
-How long will it take to make them improve?
+How long will it take for them to improve?

 This depends on how many there are and how you respond to the therapy.
 Only a certain amount of the Asclera can be used in one treatment session.
 If you have extensive spider veins and varicose veins over the majority of the legs, this may take many sessions to have them all treated.
 Multiple sessions may also be needed for veins to close completely, therefore, it may take 3-4 sessions or more.
 For most, I like to focus on the areas that are the most bothersome first.

 How should I prepare for a sclerotherapy procedure?

 It is best to have graduated compression stockings purchased before your first treatment session.
 These should be medium-grade, 20-30 mmHg2, to be worn for compression on the injected veins for 3 weeks for best results.
 The first 2-3 days, you will wear them continuously (even to shower), thereafter, you will wear them during the day, and remove them to sleep.